mr-p-oliveira/mr-p-oliveira/README.md

 - 🧰 Arduino and Raspberry pi everyday user.
 - ⚡ Fun fact: I'm a runner and a rugby passionate fan!

+From processing medical images, medical signal to air quality to learning how to use knowledge with programming languages effectively for the most basic problems to the most challenging.
+Always looking for problems to improve and optimize.

 ### Hey,do you want to know more about me?
 Follow me:
 [<img align="left" alt="mr_p_oliveira | Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />][twitter]
 [<img align="left" alt="mr_p_oliveira  | Instagram" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/instagram.svg" />][instagram]